• Skip to main content

 Open Windows Services Using Run Command

-3. On the services screen, right-click on Print Spooler service and click on Stop.
-After this, right-click on Print Spooler again and click on Restart.
+3. On the next screen, right-click on Print Spooler service and click on Stop.

 Stop Print Spooler Service on Windows Computer

-After restarting Print Spooler service, you should be able to remove the printer port on your computer.
+After this, you should be able to remove the printer port from your computer.

 2. Remove Printer Port from Registry

-If restarting the Print Spooler Service did not fix the problem, you will have to delete the printer in registry.
+If restarting the Print Spooler Service did not help, you will have to delete the printer in registry.

 Open Registry Editor Using Run Command